team401/2017-Robot-Code/README.md

     Contains classes that can and should be reused each year, such as code for common interfaces, utility classes, sensors, crash tracking, and math helpers.

-### All variables follow the standard java naming convention you would learn in a Computer Science course:
+All variables follow the standard java naming convention you would learn in a Computer Science course:
-* UpperCamelCase for classes
-* lowerCamelCase for identifiers
-* CAPS_WITH_UNDERLINES for constants